marooncn/plantbot/README.md

 # plantbot
-    This is a project developed by Gao Yibo and me. <br>
+    This is a project developed by Gao Yibo and me. </br>
-    We aim to design and make a differential drive robot that can realize SLAM and antonomous navigation with the help  of ROS.
-We call it plantbot, hoping it can take some tasks in the plant, such as fetching and routing          inspection.
+    We aim to design and make a differential drive robot that can realize SLAM and antonomous navigation with </br>
+    the help of ROS.
+We call it plantbot, hoping it can take some tasks in the plant, such as fetching and  </br>
+    routing inspection.

 ## More Information
    Introduction: https://pan.baidu.com/s/1c2CmWMk <br>